approov/quickstart-cloudflare_approov-worker/workers/approov-token-binding/README.md

 Now that Approov knows the domain for your API you get [dynamic certificate pinning](https://approov.io/docs/latest/approov-usage-documentation/#approov-dynamic-pinning) out of the box for free.

+> **NOTE:** By default the pin is extracted from the leaf public key on the TLS certificate, therefore it must be the same across all Cloudflare geographic zones.

 ## Approov Cloudflare Worker

 ### Wrangler Configuration